Domain coarsening in fractonic systems: a cascade of critical exponents: Simulations

 where $\bm{r_0}$ is the position of the update, $\bm{r_1}$ specifies the size of the dipoles involved, and $\bm{r_2}$ specifies their separation.
+This process is the analogue of the charge-conserving update $\sigma^+(\bm{r}_0) \sigma^-(\bm{r_0} + \bm{r}_1)$, which exchanges a positive and negative charge. {Much like the dipole exchange of Eq.~\eqref{eq:dipole_gate}, a quadrupole-conserving updates corresponds to two simultaneous dipole exchanges.} In this way, an $m$-pole conserving update can be hierarchically constructed from lower moments~\cite{Feldmeier2020,Gliozzi2023}.
 Examples of dipole-conserving updates are shown in Fig.~\ref{fig:gates}.
 Locality is enforced by taking vectors of magnitude no larger than two lattice units for dipole updates, or four lattice units for quadrupole updates.
 Furthermore, the periodic boundary conditions imply that multipole moments are only conserved modulo $L$.

 We always start from a random state with $P^{(m)}_{i_1\ldots i_m}=0$, which is equivalent to working at infinite temperature.
 The system is then quenched into the ordered phase by setting $T = 0.75\, T_c$, with $T_c = 2/\ln(1+\sqrt{2})$.
 At each Monte Carlo step, a random $m$-pole exchange is attempted.
 If the existing spin configuration supports the update, it is applied with probability $\text{min}(e^{\beta \Delta E}, 1)$, where $\Delta E$ is the resulting change in energy.
 This update probability is chosen to respect the detailed balance condition, Eq.~\eqref{eq:detailed}.
 The unit of time is $L^2$ Monte Carlo steps, i.e., one attempted exchange per spin.